 - Don't wait until the end Complete your application sufficiently in advance of the deadline to avoid any last minute technical problems.
 Problems due to last minute submissions (e.g. congestion, etc) will be entirely at your risk.
 Call deadlines can NOT be extended. - Consult the Portal Topic page regularly.
 We will use it to publish updates and additional information on the call (call and topic updates). - Funding & Tenders Portal Electronic Exchange System By submitting the application, all participants accept to use the electronic exchange system in accordance with the Portal Terms & Conditions. - Registration Before submitting the application, all beneficiaries, affiliated entities and associated partners must be registered in the Participant Register.
-The participant identification code (PIC) (one per participant) is mandatory for the Application Form. - Coordinator not applicable - Affiliated entities not applicable - Associated partners not applicable - Consortium agreement -not applicable. - Balanced project budget- Grant applications must ensure a balanced project budget and sufficient other resources to implement the project successfully (e.g. own contributions, income generated by the action, financial contributions from third parties, etc).
-You may be requested to lower your estimated costs, if they are ineligible (including excessive). - Completed/ongoing projects Proposals for projects that have already been completed will be rejected; proposals for projects that have already started will be assessed on a case-by-case basis (in this case, no costs can be reimbursed for activities that took place before the project starting date/proposal submission). - No-profit rule Grants may NOT give a profit (i.e. surplus of revenues + EU grant over costs).
-This will be checked by us at the end of the project. - No cumulation of funding/no double funding It is strictly prohibited to cumulate funding from the EU budget (except under 'EU Synergies actions').
-Outside such Synergies actions, any given action may receive only ONE grant from the EU budget and cost items may under NO circumstances be declared under two EU grants; projects must be designed as different actions, clearly delineated and separated for each grant (without overlaps). - Multiple proposals not applicable. - Resubmission Proposals may be changed and re-submitted until the deadline for submission. - Rejection By submitting the application, all applicants accept the call conditions set out in this Call document (and the documents it refers to).
+The participant identification code (PIC) (one per participant) is mandatory for the Application Form. - Completed/ongoing projects Proposals for projects that have already been completed will be rejected; proposals for projects that have already started will be assessed on a case-by-case basis (in this case, no costs can be reimbursed for activities that took place before the project starting date/proposal submission). - Multiple proposals Applicants may submit more than one proposal for different projects under the same call (and be awarded funding for them). - Organisations may participate in several proposals. - BUT: if there are several proposals for very similar projects, only one application will be accepted and evaluated; the applicants will be asked to withdraw the others (or they will be rejected). - Resubmission Proposals may be changed and re-submitted until the deadline for submission. - Rejection By submitting the application, all applicants accept the call conditions set out in this Call Document (and the documents it refers to).
 Proposals that do not comply with all the call conditions will be rejected.
-This applies also to applicants: all applicants need to fulfil the criteria; if any of them doesn't, they must be replaced or the entire proposal will be rejected.

-- Cancellation There may be circumstances which may require the cancellation of the call.
+This applies also to applicants: all applicants need to fulfil the criteria; if any of them doesn't, they must be replaced or the entire proposal will be rejected. - Cancellation There may be circumstances which may require the cancellation of the call.
 In this case, you will be informed via a call or topic update.
 Please note that cancellations are without entitlement to compensation. - Language You can submit your proposal in any official EU language (project abstract/summary should, however, always be in English).
 For reasons of efficiency, we strongly advise you to use English for the entire application.
 If you need the call documentation in another official EU language, please submit a request within 10 days after call publication (for the contact information, see section 12). - Transparency In accordance with Article 38 of the EU Financial Regulation, information about EU grants awarded is published each year on the Europa website.